-However, this technology comes at a price to your feathered friends.
+However, this technology comes at a price to your feathered friends (and likely to us humans as well).
 When you turn the burner on too high and overheat your pan or skillet on the stove, toxic gases are released into the surrounding air.
 These compounds lead to the respiratory condition in birds known as Teflon Toxicosis (or PTFE Toxicosis).

 This condition occurs in birds because their respiratory system is extremely sensitive to any and all particles in the air.
 Birds have a different respiratory system from humans that is much more efficient at getting high levels of oxygen to their muscles, which is necessary during flight.